manasvihow/feedback/README.md

     acknowledged_at: Optional[datetime]
 ```

+---

 ## 5. AI

-Minimal use of AI tools (like ChatGPT) was made for refining documentation and clarifying code structure decisions.
+Minimal use of AI tools (like ChatGPT) was made for:

+* Refining documentation
+* Clarifying code structure
+* Improving naming consistency